 Morganite is a beryl variety gemstone, in the same family as emeralds and aquamarine.
-It comes in a salmon-peach colour, a delicate pink that sometimes appears orange or purple.
+It comes in a salmon-peach color, a delicate pink that sometimes appears orange or purple.
 Morganite is said to be connected to the heart, bringing compassion and promise to the wearer.
 Generally, it does not have inclusions that are visible to the eye.
 It is rated 7.5 to 8 on the Mohs scale.

-Morganite has recently spiked in popularity as the centre stone in engagement rings for women, particularly when paired with rose gold.
-The stone's pastel pink hue is a softer look than most other stones, giving it a uniquely feminine appearance.
+Morganite has recently spiked in popularity as the center stone in engagement rings for women, particularly when paired with rose gold.
+The stone’s pastel pink hue is a softer look than most other stones, giving it a uniquely feminine appearance.
 Morganite engagement rings are romantic and dreamy and are associated with sweetness.

-Because of its durability, morganite makes a good choice for a centre stone.
+Because of its durability, morganite makes a good choice for a center stone.
 While it can be susceptible to damage, it is generally stronger than other stones and can withstand everyday wear.
 It is safer, though, to remove it before activities where it could be damaged.
 To care for a morganite engagement ring, clean it with warm, soapy water, not anything chemical-based.

 The clarity of a ruby is dependent on their brightness and transparency, which can be diminished by visible inclusions.
-Occasionally, however, these inclusions can soften the colour of the ruby and increase its value.
+Occasionally, however, these inclusions can soften the color of the ruby and increase its value.

 Rubies are rated 9 on the Mohs scale, meaning that they, along with sapphires, are second only to diamonds when it comes to toughness.
 This means that they are incredibly durable stones and are suitable when placed in engagement rings.

 Because rubies are durable, they can be worn daily.
-They are not likely to be scratched or broken, and make excellent centre or accent stones for engagement rings for women.
+They are not likely to be scratched or broken, and make excellent center or accent stones for engagement rings for women.
 They can be cared for with steam cleaning or cleaned with a damp cloth.

 Amethyst is a purple semi-precious stone that is a variety of quartz.
 The purple hue can be so light that it is nearly transparent, or so dark that it makes the stone opaque.
 It is the most popular purple gemstone on the market.
 Amethyst is said to have protective qualities, to enhance intuition, and promote passion.
 It has a Mohs scale rating of 7.
 Amethyst typically has a low cleavage.

-If you choose to wear an amethyst as the centre stone in your engagement ring, it is important to be gentle with it.
+If you choose to wear an amethyst as the center stone in your engagement ring, it is important to be gentle with it.
 Remove the ring before activities that may harm the stone, and be sure to clean it with warm, soapy water.
 It is not best to steam clean an amethyst.
 Amethysts can also fade when exposed to too much harsh light, so be sure to keep the ring out of the sun.

 The transparent gemstones are generally free from inclusions or other imperfections that are visible to the eye.
 With a Mohs scale rating of 8, topaz is a remarkably strong stone.
 However, it has a nearly perfect cleavage, meaning it is highly susceptible to cracking.